 Learning how to crochet the classic granny square is one of the first patterns that a beginner at crochet often learns how to make.
-The granny square is a design that can be used to create all kinds of fun projects.
+The granny square is a design that can be used to create all kinds of fun projects and it is perfect for beginner crocheters.

 Post contains affiliate links and we earn commissions if you shop through the links on this page.
 For more information please read the disclaimer on the About Us page.